lancenacabuan/Shaliah/README.md

 Kings, judges, priests, and prophets supply related patterns.
 Psalm 45 can address a royal figure with *elohim* language while immediately speaking of “God, your God,” who anoints him.
 Solomon sits on “the throne of YHWH” (1 Chronicles 29:23) without becoming YHWH.
 Human judges may bear divine terminology; prophets speak God’s words; rulers administer divine judgment; and deliverers can be called saviors because God saves through them.

-The lexical and conceptual lesson is limited but important: divine titles, divine functions, and first-person divine speech do not automatically establish ontological identity.
+The lexical and conceptual lesson is limited but important: divine titles, functions, and first-person divine speech cannot, in isolation, be treated as conclusive evidence of ontological identity.
 Context must determine whether the language expresses identity, representation, participation, or delegated authority.

 ### 4.2 The Legal Maxim and Its Proper Use